All the information you need to get around the Greek island of Kos. Includes getting around by bus, rental vehicle, taxi, tours, cruises and bicycles!

 Where to rent a car, ATV or scooter in Kos

-You will find dozens of rental agencies everywhere on the island, including Kos Town and the airport.
-Unless you are going during peak season, you should be able to rent a last-minute car or scooter.
+You will find rental agencies everywhere on the island, including Kos Town and the airport.
+You might be able to rent a last-minute car or scooter, but you can also check vehicles in advance on DiscoverCars.

 Prices vary widely, and depend on the type of vehicle, time of year, and how long you need it for.
-Booking the vehicle for several days will usually work out a little cheaper.
+Booking the vehicle for several days usually works out cheaper, and it will give you more freedom to explore the island.

 Tips on driving in Kos